TimonVS/pr-labeler-action/README.md

 feature: ['feature/*', 'feat/*']
 fix: fix/*
 chore: chore/*
+fixed-branch: fixed-branch-name
 ```

 Then if a pull request is opened with the branch name `feature/218-add-emoji-support` the Action will automatically apply the `feature` label.

+### Wildcard branches in configuration

+You can use `*` as a wildcard for matching multiple branch names.
+See https://www.npmjs.com/package/matcher for more information about wildcard options.